MicrosoftDocs/win32/desktop-src/WsdApi/using-a-generic-host-and-client-for-udp-ws-discovery.md

 ---
-Description: 'If the client and host cannot see each other on the network, then a generic host and client can be substituted for the custom host and client to help troubleshoot the issue.' ms.assetid: 'e82ce911-b2a7-4a57-a2f0-9aca6b74478f'
+Description: If the client and host cannot see each other on the network, then a generic host and client can be substituted for the custom host and client to help troubleshoot the issue. ms.assetid: e82ce911-b2a7-4a57-a2f0-9aca6b74478f
-title: 'Using a Generic Host and Client for UDP WS-Discovery'
+title: Using a Generic Host and Client for UDP WS-Discovery ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Using a Generic Host and Client for UDP WS-Discovery